Kruemelbahn/Kruemelbahn/README.md

 > [!NOTE]
 > It is recommended that you always use the latest version.<br>
-> German is used in all projects/documentation, no translation is provided.<br>
+> German language is used in all projects/documentation, translation is not provided.<br>
-> If a translation is required, the WWW offers numerous possibilities and tools for translation.<br>
+> If translation is required, please use the WWW, it offers numerous possibilities and tools for translation.<br>
 > If you are
 >
 > - missing something